-Singing is a key part of school life, with corporate singing in assemblies as well as in class a natural part of our school day.
-We also encourage the children to be at ease with performing and sharing in front of others though concerts, assemblies and in – class activities.
+Singing is a key part of school life, with corporate singing in assemblies as well as in-class a natural part of our school day.
+We also encourage the children to be at ease with performing and sharing in front of others through concerts, assemblies and in-class activities.

 In Music lessons children are given opportunities to be actively involved in listening, composing and performing, thereby developing their sensitivity to, understanding and enjoyment of the subject.

-In all Years the children are given lots of opportunity to sing, improvise, listen and appraise as well compose and perform through musical games and activities.
+In all Years the children are given lots of opportunities to sing, improvise, listen and appraise as well compose and perform through musical games and activities.
 All year groups will have the opportunity to play a range of instruments as follows: Early Years sing daily with their class teacher and explore instruments as part of their curriculum.
 In KS1, Year 1 the pupils are introduced to a variety of percussion instruments in order to build a strong foundation and develop confidence.
-In Year 2, the children have the opportunity to play a range of tuned and untuned percussion instruments..
-These skills are then to be developed in Year 3 when they learn penny whistles.
+In Year 2, the children have the opportunity to play a range of tuned and untuned percussion instruments.
+These skills are then to be developed throughout KS2.

-The children’s experiences are also enhanced by the opportunity to attend choir or participate in lunch time singing activities.
-Choir is open to all children in Years 2 and above and takes place before school on a Wednesday morning.
+The children’s experiences are also enhanced by the opportunity to attend choir or participate in lunchtime singing activities.
+The choir is open to all children in Years 2 and above and takes place before school on a Wednesday morning.
 Our school choir is often invited to sing at local community events as well as in residential homes and churches.